 The Atomic Bomb lived on, but mostly in that infamous shadow.
-"The having to be dead step is one thing," my friend said.
-"But roasted like a Thanksgiving turkey in my own boat is no way to go, that's why I got the little Diesel - it won't happen to me...right?"
+"The having to die step is one thing," my friend said.
+"But roasting alive in a gasoline fed inferno in your own boat is not the way to go, that's not moving forward, and I will avoid that step at all costs."

 "Are you just avoiding my question or are you avoiding the whole marriage thing?"
+I prompted

+"You've asked me that before, you nosy bastard."
 Ben spat over the rail into the Pacific Ocean.
 You could still do that and not go to jail.
 The water was calm in the marina, so we were able to watch the drool stretch to a foot long and begin its trip out on the evening ebb.
 "Nobody fit in the V-Berth," he answered and opened another couple of beers.
 "Until now."